 For any meeting recordings that are shared with others:

-- Before sharing the recording, remove portions of the recording from before the meeting started, and after the meeting has ended.
-This way, for example, reviewing the recording will not need to fast forward to find the start of the meeting.
+- Remove portions of the recording from before the meeting started and after the meeting has ended so that people reviewing the recording will not need to fast forward to find the start or endof the meeting.

 - Review and edit the transcript so words match the audio.

 Don't share unedited recordings with poor/inaccurate transcripts.